 Since the confirmation, in 1980, that artificial light can disrupt a person’s circadian rhythms, many groups and individuals have sought means of either mitigating these effects or harnessing them for therapeutic uses.
 In recent years, self-illuminated screens (like those of computers, phones, and tablets) have been targeted as particularly pernicious sources of sleep-disrupting light.
 In this project, I trace the origins of research into artificial light as a compounding source of fatigue, and develop a concept of “media prophylaxis” to analyze the ways technologies are offered as both solutions to the challenges of calibrating one’s body with its environments, and as defenses against endemic, human-made harms.

 Zero Days: The history of the Year 2000 Problem and the politics of technological repair

-Since 2015, I’ve been collecting materials for a second book on a recovered history the Y2K bug, and taking seriously an event that has come to represent a punchline to the 1990s.
+Since 2015, I’ve been collecting materials for a recovered history of the Y2K bug, and taking seriously an event that has come to represent a punchline to the 1990s.
 I approach the organized response to the perceived threat of the Y2K bug as one of the greatest, public-facing attempts to educate and train individuals and organizations to manage the unforeseen, and potentially devastating, effects old computer code and legacy software can have on contemporary computerized infrastructures.

-A benefit of this project is that people often tell me where they were on December 31, 1999.
-If you’d like to tell me where you were, send me an email!
+A benefit of this work is that people often tell me where they were on December 31, 1999.
+If you’d like to tell me where you were, please send me an email.